pinting/oraculum/README.md

 discharged.

 A filter runs the other way.
-By the time the `WHERE` keyword is taken the FROM clause is finished, and what a condition may name is no longer something to be solved - it is a set.
+By the time the `WHERE` keyword is taken the FROM clause is finished and what a condition may name is no longer something to be solved - it is a set.
 Call it the **virtual table**: every column of every node the clause placed, whether that node arrived as a static entry or was contracted in by a join.
 A filter cannot tell the two apart, which is exactly what a join